Kieran-Arul/shopping-app/README.md

 ## Project Overview

 - This program simulates a shopping app, complete with item reservation, inventory management and shopping baskets
-- Note I am still working on the main method.
-While the application's logic is completed and the main method will run, it is not user-friendly yet.

 ## How to Use